-Germany is a modern, cosmopolitan, and innovative society, which may make the transition to Germany easier for many expats.
+Germany is a modern, cosmopolitan, and innovative society, which may make the move to Germany easier for many expats.
 When you move to Germany, you will also benefit from the regional diversity, which is an important part of German identity.

 Due to its Western heritage and the fact that Germany is a modernized country, most expat newcomers in Germany don’t have all that many problems adapting to the German way of life.
 Still, you might want to consider the following tips on how to prepare for your relocation to Germany.